Skip to content

 What is a genogram in social work?

-A genogram in social work is a visual map of a family across at least three generations.
-It shows family structure, relationship quality, and patterns across mental health history, substance use, conflict, and custody arrangements in a single diagram.
+A genogram in social work is a visual map of a family across at least three generations used for assessment and intervention planning.
+It combines family structure with case-relevant details such as relationship quality, custody, household membership, mental health history, substance use, conflict, and support patterns.

 How is a social work genogram different from a regular genogram?